-Operations throughout Charleston will be required to eliminate use of single-use plastic carryout and merchandise bags, as well as certain plastic carryout and food packaging items, beginning January 1, 2020.
+Operations throughout the City of Charleston, (and the Town of James Island, and Charleston County unincorporated areas) are now required, as of January 1, 2020, to eliminate use of single-use plastic carryout and merchandise bags, as well as certain plastic carryout and food packaging items.

 “Single-use plastic carryout bags” may not be provided to customers

 “Disposable food service ware / to go packaging / food packaging materials” (clamshells, bowls, plates, cups, straws, stirrers, etc.)